Gas certificates, plates and notices

 If you inspect, alter or install any part of a gas fuel system (in a vehicle, vessel or stationary engine), you must:

-- retain the copy of the gas system inspection certificate for your records for at least 3 years.
+- retain the copy of the gas system inspection certificate or e-certificate for your records for at least 3 years.